8.5

 Deployment: Cloud Hosted

-In terms of accounting capabilities, Odoo includes features like easy cost tracking, recurring invoice management, and auto-synchronization of bank feeds.
-It supports multiple currencies and payment methods like credit cards, digital wallets, and online banking.
-Odoo connects with over 15,000 banks worldwide, making transaction management simpler.
+For accounting, Odoo includes features like easy cost tracking, recurring invoice management, and auto-synchronization of bank feeds.
+It supports multiple currencies and payment methods, including credit cards, digital wallets, and online banking.
+With connections to over 15,000 banks worldwide, Odoo makes tracking your transactions easy.

 Odoo